 Cascais or Estoril - Which for a holiday?

-Cascais and Estoril are popular beach towns that are situated on the Lisbon coastline, which is sometimes referred to as the Estoril Coast.
-Both Estoril and Cascais make for great holiday destinations, with beautiful beaches, fine restaurants and excellent hotels.
-This guide will provide a comparison of the two towns and identify which is more suitable for your holiday.
+Cascais and Estoril are two popular beach resorts that are situated on the beautiful Lisbon coastline.
+Both Estoril and Cascais make for outstanding holiday destinations and offer wonderful beaches, interesting day trips and a social holiday atmosphere.
+This guide will provide a comparison of Cascais and Estoril and identify which is more suitable for your holiday.

 The grand buildings of Cascais

 Overview of Cascais and Estoril